JupyterPhysSciLab/JupyterPiDAQ/README.md

         package depends upon.
 On a Raspberry Pi this will take a long time.
 It probably will not run without at least 1 GB of swap.
 See:
 [Build Jupyter on a Pi](https://www.uwosh.edu/facstaff/gutow/computer-and-programming-how-tos/installing-jupyter-on-raspberrian).
     1. Still within the environment shell test this by starting jupyter `$ jupyter notebook`.
     Jupyter should launch in your browser.
         1. Open a new notebook using the default (Python 3) kernel.
         1. In the first cell import all from DAQinstance.py: `from DAQinstance import *`.
         When run this cell should load the DAQmenu at the end of the Jupyter notebook menu/icon bar.
 If you do not have an appropriate A-to-D board installed you will get a message and the software will default to demo mode, substituting a random number generator for the A-to-D. Because of the demo mode it is possible to run this on any computer, not just a Pi.
-1. Make this environment available to an alternate Jupyter install as a special kernel:...
+1. If you wish, you can make this environment available to an alternate Jupyter install as a special kernel when you are the user.
+    1. Make sure you are running in your virtual environment `$ pipenv shell` in the directory for  virtual environment will do that.
+    1. Issue the command to add this as a kernel to your personal space:
+    `$ python -m ipykernel --user --name=<name-you-want-for-kernel>`.
+    1. More information is available in the Jupyter/Ipython documentation.
+A simple tutorial from Nikolai Jankiev (_Parametric Thoughts_) can be found [here](https://janakiev.com/til/jupyter-virtual-envs/).
-1. Installation as a PyCharm project is also possible...
+1. Installation as a PyCharm project is also possible.
+The git repository should contain the PyCharm project info.